darrengor/practice/content/pages/index.md

       have found that the emotional impact of a situation needs to be addressed sensitively and honestly in an environment that feels safe enough to do so.
-    text: "#### My Approach\n\n\_\n\nAs a psychologist, I understand that part of being human entails going through experiences that leave us feeling vulnerable and unsettled, often with a shattered sense of trust and hope in the world and others.
+    text: "#### **My Approach**\n\nAs a psychologist, I understand that part of being human entails going through experiences that leave us feeling vulnerable and unsettled, often with a shattered sense of trust and hope in the world and others.
 Dealing with these feelings and anxiety on your own is no easy task, and although the decision to begin seeing a psychologist is not an easy one, entering a therapy relationship provides a safe space, where together a journey can be embarked upon as a way of finding meaning and bringing about change.
 Therapy also aims to understand and shift the unconscious repetitive choices, patterns and behaviours that result in unfavourable outcomes.
 I work primarily from a \_psychodynamic perspective, \_but the therapy process is always tailored to meet the individual’s needs.\n\nI facilitate the courageous \_process of bringing about change in order to \_create space for new and healthier experiences..\n\nIn essence, I understand therapy to be an investment in one’s self and one’s future\_\n\n*\"Feeling real is more than existing; it is finding a way to exist as oneself...and to have a self into which to retreat for relaxation.\"  Donald Woods Winnicott*\n"
     actions: []
     media:
-      url: /images/hero2.svg
+      url: /images/qt=q_62.webp
       altText: Fun feature preview
       type: ImageBlock
     badge: